Skip to content

 Now that you’ve related all your tables together you can slice and dice by any dimension.
 Below you can see sales by rep as well as sales by item.
 A slicer has been added that allows users to limit the data to a specific subsidiary.
 Unlike a web based UI, your analysis is updated instantly as you can leverage the speed and power of Excel.

-A note on Power BI
+A Note on Power BI

 Microsoft Power BI also uses Power Query.
 To connect to Power BI the steps are similar.